IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > ...
 Among other things, States parties must, integrate into national plans of action for human rights **appropriate strategies to ensure the equal right of men and women to the enjoyment of economic, social and cultural rights** ICESCR GC 16 - p32
 >  These strategies should be based on the **systematic identification of policies, programmes and activities** relevant to the situation and context within the State, as derived from the **normative content of article 3** of the Covenant and spelled out in relation to the levels and nature of States parties’ obligations referred to in paragraphs 16 to 21 above.
 The strategies should give particular attention to the **elimination of discrimination** in the enjoyment of economic, social and cultural rights.
 ICESCR GC 16 - p33

+#### No Retrogression
+> The adoption and undertaking of any retrogressive measures that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3.
+ICESCR GC 16 - p42

 ### Non-discrimination